SmokeMEGA MEGA Sale🔥: Take 8% OFF on any order above $30

 Pour in enough water to submerge the bottom end of the downstem.
 This creates the water seal that cools the smoke.
 Blow through the mouthpiece and ensure smooth airflow with no leaks.
 Now, your DIY water pipe is ready to use!
 This is how you make your homemade water bottle bong without foil.

 If you're wondering where the 6th and 7th steps are, simply enjoy your own bong.
 It's that easy!
-But do you know what's better than any of these bongs?
-It's our Smokemega's bongs.
+But do you know what's better than any of these DIY builds?
+It's our SmokeMEGA bongs.
 They are absolutely 10 out of 10.

 Alternative Bong Ideas Without Foil